Abdul Rahim Ishak: Early life

-Born 25 July 1925 in Singapore, Abdul received his education at King Edward VII School in Perak and Raffles College in Singapore, and was eligible to be a teacher.
+Abdul Rahim bin Ishak was born on 25 July 1925 in Singapore.
+Rahim received his education at King Edward VII School in Perak and Raffles College in Singapore, and was eligible to be a teacher.
 He worked as a news journalist for the Utusan Melayu from 1947 to 1959.

 Career and personal life

-As Abdul was an ethnic Malay within the PAP, he directly appealed to Malay voters during the short period when the PAP sought to create an opposition while Singapore was part of Malaysia..
+As Rahim was an ethnic Malay within the PAP, he directly appealed to Malay voters during the short period when the PAP sought to create an opposition while Singapore was part of Malaysia.

-Abdul served as Ambassador Extraordinary and Plenipotentiary first to the United Arab Republic in 1968, to Yugoslavia, Ethiopia, and Lebanon in 1969, and to Indonesia from 1974 to 1979.
+Rahim served as Ambassador Extraordinary and Plenipotentiary first to the United Arab Republic in 1968, to Yugoslavia, Ethiopia, and Lebanon in 1969, and to Indonesia from 1974 to 1979.
 He became an envoy to New Zealand in July 1981, succeeding Lee Khoon Choy.
 He succeeded Chan Keng Howe as High Commissioner to New Zealand officially on 12 July 1981.
-His spouse Cik Mawan Wajid Khan was the president of the Siglap Women's Association.
-They had six children; they had at least one daughter, Lily Zubaidah Rahim.
+Rahim's spouse, Mawan Wajid Khan, was the president of the Siglap Women's Association.
+They had six children, including a daughter named Lily Zubaidah Rahim.

 Later life and death

-Abdul retired from his political career in 1984 and was rarely seen in public.
+Rahim retired from his political career in 1984 and was rarely seen in public.
 In December 2000, he was hospitalised for treatment.
 He died on 18 January 2001 from an unspecified illness, aged 75.
 Many leaders in Asia offered their condolences.